o3de/o3de.org/content/docs/engine-dev/tools/o3de-cli/project-export/high-level-overview.md

 ##### **[`build_assets`](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L583)**
 This first calculates the path of the `AssetProcessorBatch` executable, based on whether O3DE is a source built or SDK installed engine.
-Based on that `process_command` is used to run the batch tool with arguments for the project, and selected platform if specified.
+Based on that `process_command` is used to run the batch tool with arguments for the project, and with selected platform.

 ##### **[`bundle_assets`](https://github.com/o3de/o3de/blob/development/scripts/o3de/o3de/export_project.py#L797)**
 This calculates the path of the `AssetBundlerBatch` executable, along with setting up the relevant folders for bundling.
 Then it iterates over every desired platform, and does the following: